 But, I just leave my peony cages in year round.
-It’s too hard to remove grow through plant supports once the plant has filled in, and you can’t really see them through the thick peony leaves anyway.
+It’s too hard to remove grow through supports once the plant has filled in, and you can’t really see them through the thick leaves anyway.

 Peony Care & Growing Tips